abhigyanh/dodos/README.md

 Uses Numpy, Scipy and Matplotlib.

-Changelog:
+## Installation

+Clone or download the repository, go into said directory and:

+> pip install .

+## Changelog
 - 1.21

-> Very barebones python packaging implemented.
+1. Very barebones python packaging implemented.
+2. Install using "pip install ."

 - 1.20

-> No longer using sys.argv to parse arguments, argparse used instead.
+1. No longer using sys.argv to parse arguments.
+2. argparse used instead.

 - 1.00

-> First release
+1. First release.

 ---------------------------------------------------------------------
 References: